magefast/magento-module-shop-by-brand-extended/readme.md

 # Abandoned !!!

-Please use https://git.magexo.cz/magexo-modules-v2/module-shop-by-brand-graph-ql-extended with version of 2.45.x or highter magexo/module-shop-by-brand-graph-ql-extended:^2.45
+Please use https://git.magexo.cz/magexo-modules-v2/module-shop-by-brand-graph-ql-extended with version of 2.45.x or higher magexo/module-shop-by-brand-graph-ql-extended:^2.45

 # ShopByBrand Extended